 - The 45-minute Rule

 The new hires attempt to complete their assigned tasks in 45 minutes.
 These may include bug fixes and feature development.
-Similar challenges are thrown at the new employees for six weeks, preparing them to be active problem-solvers at the organization.
+For six weeks, similar challenges are thrown at the new employees, preparing them to be active problem-solvers at the organization.

 - Assigned Bootcamp Mentors